swiftlang/swift-evolution/proposals/0253-callable.md

 ```

 This approach represents call-syntax delegate methods as unnamed `func`
-declarations instead of `func call`.
+declarations instead of `func callAsFunction`.

 One option is to use `func(...)` without an identifier name.
 Since the word
 "call" does not appear, it is less clear that this denotes a call-syntax
 delegate method.
 Additionally, it's not clear how direct references would work:
-the proposed design of referencing `call` methods via `foo.call` is clear and
+the proposed design of referencing `callAsFunction` methods via `foo.call` is
-consistent with the behavior of `init` declarations.
+clear and consistent with the behavior of `init` declarations.

 To make unnamed `func(...)` less weird, one option is to add a `call`
 declaration modifier: `call func(...)`.
 The word `call` appears in both this